joanms/recipe-database/README.md

 I kept the layout as simple as possible to make it easy for users to find their way around the site.
 None of the pages are too cluttered - they have all the information that the user needs and no more.
 The buttons that users need to click to perform various actions are easy to find.

-The colour scheme of warm orange-reds and yellows with green accents is intended to be warm and appetising.
+The colour scheme of orange-red and yellow with green accents is intended to be warm and appetising.
 The background image was selected to harmonise with this colour scheme.
 The heading font is calligraphy style to give the site a classic, graceful look and the body text font is a simple sans-serif to maximise legibility and elegance.